vedranaa/vis3d/README.md

 - Follow setps from
 https://lab.compute.dtu.dk/patmjen/hcp_tutorials/-/blob/main/HPC_Python_Guide.md
 In particular, log on a real node using X11 forwarding `linuxsh -X`, navigate to project folder and place `init.sh` there.
-I made changes to `init.sh` such that it only instals what I need.
+I made changes to `init.sh` such that it only installs what I need.

 ```
 #!/bin/bash